Expatriates in Kuwait

 There are a large number of expatriates in Kuwait, with most residing in the capital of Kuwait City.
 Expatriates are primarily attracted by the employment opportunities in Kuwait.
-Kuwaiti nationals account for 31% of Kuwait's total population.
+Foreign nationals account for nearly 70% of Kuwait's total population.

-Middle Eastern populations (Arab world)
+Middle East and North Africa (MENA) populations (Arabs)

+Baharnas

+About 6,856 Baharnas are living in Kuwait.

 Egyptians

 Egyptians are the second largest expat community in Kuwait, numbering more than 666,000 workers (December 2020).

+Emiratis

+About 1,730 Emiratis are living in Kuwait.

+Iraqis

+About 16,800 - 18,000 Iraqis are living in Kuwait.

+Jordanians

+About 33,000 Jordanians are living in Kuwait.

+Lebanese

+106,000 Lebanese Nationals live in Kuwait, mainly Kuwait City.

+Omanis

+About 3,634 Omanis are living in Kuwait.

 Palestinians

-There are 70,000 Palestinian expats in Kuwait.
+There are around 70,000 Palestinian expats in Kuwait.
+However, a firm stated that as of 2015, about 10,000 Palestine nationals live in Kuwait.

+Qataris

+About 1,731 Qataris are living in Kuwait.

 Saudis

-540,773 Saudi Arabian nationals live in Kuwait.
-Both Kuwait and Saudi Arabia are neighbours and part of the Gulf Cooperation Council, which means that the citizens of each GCC member can live and work in any of the six countries without a visa and other restrictions.
+540,773 Saudi Arabian nationals live in Kuwait., However, a firm stated that about 132,533 Saudis are living in Kuwait.
+Both Kuwait and Saudi Arabia are neighbours and part of the Gulf Cooperation Council, which means that the citizens of each GCC member can live and work in any of the six countries without a visa.

+Sudanese

+About 7,000 Sudanese are living in Kuwait.

 Syrians

 There are around 161,000 Syrian expats in Kuwait.
 Syrians were among the first educated work force in Kuwait, the first Syrian expats immigrated to Kuwait in the 1960s.

+Yemenis

+About 11,000 Yemenis are living in Kuwait.

 West Asian populations (Non-Arabs)

 Armenians

-The Armenian population reached its peak of 12,000.
-But after the Iraqi invasions, the numbers of the Armenians resident in Kuwait greatly diminished to just 500 as they left the country.
+Before the Gulf War, the Armenian population reached its peak of 12,000.
+But after the Iraqi invasions, the numbers of the Armenians in Kuwait greatly diminished to just 500 as they left the country and did not return.

+A firm stated that as of 2015, about 5,000 Armenians are living in Kuwait.